Tuition increases on November 15th - Enroll soon to lock in current pricing!

 Physics Seminar: Relativity

 Imagine this: You can fit a 10 m pole in a barn half the size.
 Your twin is now 10 years older than you, but you didn't use a time machine.
 And no matter how fast you run, you can never reach the speed of light.
 How can you explain these scenarios?
-We will use thought experiments like these and other tools to explore Einstein's theory of special relativity.
+In this class, we use thought experiments like these and other tools to explore Einstein's theory of special relativity.
 We introduce Einstein's two postulates and explore the counterintuitive effects of time dilation, length contraction, and relativity of simultaneity.
-The class concludes with a look at spacetime diagrams and several challenging paradoxes of relativity.
+The class concludes with a look at several challenging paradoxes of relativity.

 Physics 1: Mechanics

-Physics 1: Mechanics brings together advanced problem solvers to explore key concepts in physics.
-Experienced instructors guide students to creatively solve problems in kinematics, forces, Newton's laws, Newtonian gravity, fluid statics and dynamics, and more.
+Physics 1: Mechanics brings together advanced problem solvers to explore key concepts in Newtonian Mechanics.
+Experienced instructors guide students to creatively solve problems in kinematics, forces, Newton's laws, Newtonian gravity, fluid statics and dynamics, rotational motion, and more.
 Course materials include handouts and homework sets.
 Instructions for optional at-home lab activities will also be provided.
-While "test preparation" is not the main focus, this course is approved by the College Board as an AP Physics 1 class for students in grades 9-12 and students who complete this course are well prepared for all topics on the AP Physics 1 exam.
+While test preparation is not the main focus, this course is approved by the College Board as an AP Physics 1 class for students in grades 9-12 and students who complete this course are well prepared for all topics on the AP Physics 1 exam.

 For students in grades 6-12 with some science experience